 - 1. Tap Q in the map toolbar to zoom to the map extents. - 2.
-Tap ♦ in the map toolbar.
-The Active map screen appears, listing files linked to the job. - a.
+Tap ♦ in the map toolbar to open the Layer manager and select the Map files tab. - a.
 Tap the pipeline alignment file twice.
-A check mark inside a square $|\vec{v}|$ indicates the data in this layer is now selectable in the map. - b.
+A check mark inside a square 🔀 indicates the data in this layer is now selectable in the map. - b.
 Tap the surface file once.
 A single check mark ✓ indicates this layer is visible in the map. - c.
 If the inclusion or exclusion zones are not shown in the map, tap the corridor limits file and the exclusion file once.
-A single check mark ✓ indicates these layers are visible in the map. - d.
+A single check mark ✓ indicates these files are visible in the map. - d.
 Tap Accept. - 3.
-To display stationing values, tap in the map toolbar and select Settings.
+To display stationing values, tap 🚦 in the map toolbar and select Settings.
 Select the Station values check box and tap Accept.